notlibrary/obsidian-adamantine-pick/README.md

 intended for integrator usage
 - Do not use it for CAD/CAM, presentations, graphs charts drawings
 - Acknowledge original Pikchr developers

+Deflated binary size with wrap ~75-100KB(depends on compr algo) So it fits in desktop L2 cache `arrow <-> from A to B chop` together with encoded diagram and even leaves some more free space for others